sergeysolovev/makecancelable/README.md

 }, 1000);
 ```

-\* It’s worth mention that calling `cancel` doesn’t cancel fetching the
+\* It’s worth mentioning that calling `cancel` doesn’t cancel fetching the
 resource.
 Instead, it cancels rendering opening crawl (and errors if any).

 For complete specification, see